KumoCorp/kumomta/docs/userguide/configuration/fbl.md

 The mailbox providers send registered senders formatted abuse report messages to a pre-configured address in ARF format, but those messages typically do not include information that can help senders suppress future sends to the recipient that reported the message.
 KumoMTA can not only process and log ARF messages, but it can also inject tracking headers into the message that it can later decode to preserve recipient data needed for unsubscribing recipients that have reported messages as spam.

+For more information on Feedback Loops and how to apply for them, see [https://www.emailfeedbackloops.com/](https://www.emailfeedbackloops.com/).

 ## Configuring Tracking Headers

 By default, KumoMTA will include a supplemental tracking header that will be extracted as part of the ARF message processing.
 This setting is controlled by the *supplemental_header* option in the **kumo.start_esmtp_listener** function.
 Additional metadata can be preserved by listing the metadata keys desired in the *include_meta_names* argument.